jlcarr/LeetCode/README.md

 - **Memory**: 16.6 MB
 - **Solution**: This is a classic 2-pointer, which both monotonically increase, because the product can only increase.
 Increase the right pointer until a value less than k is found, set the left pointer there two, then increase the right pointer, accumulating to the product until it can't anymore, then increase the left pointer, dividing out of the accumulated product.

+### Problem 714
+- **Name**: Best Time to Buy and Sell Stock with Transaction Fee
+- **Runtime**: 678 ms
+- **Memory**: 23.4 MB
+- **Solution**: There are 2 states: holding the stock and not holding the stock, and the way we get there doesn't matter, just that we have maximum profit.
+So we can step forward, updating with the fee applied upon selling, not keeping track of any other information.

 ### Problem 720
 - **Name**: Longest Word in Dictionary
 - **Runtime**: 142 ms